dfinity/internet-identity/src/state_machine_client/README.md

 The prebuilt binary can be downloaded from https://download.dfinity.systems/ic/$sha/binaries/x86_64-$platform/ic-test-state-machine.gz, where `sha` is the commit sha of a commit on the master branch of the IC repository and `platform` is either `linux` or `darwin`.

+## Dependencies

+The `ic-test-state-machine` binary requires `openssl 3`.
+On MacOs it can be installed using homebrew by running `brew install openssl@3`.

 ## Disclaimer

 While testing with the `ic-test-state-machine` might help the development process, it is not a replacement for testing with the actual replica.